forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 > For migration to places fare away such as cross continent migration often humanitarian and voluntary (often economic reasons) migration are mixed, for this cases the rules were not primarily designed and often not work as intended.
 >> Law and lawful behavior is advocated here.
 When circumventing law is widespread, law can and should be adapted: Law, especially humanitarian law, should be designed to protect those who need it most, be reasonable and encourage 'wanted' behavior.
 <!--
-* When some earning a lot of money from humanitarian migration (smugglers and especially money lenders who finance smugglers fees) then there is a risk of increasing prolonging or even encouraging human right abuses, conflicts and wars.
+* When some earning a lot of money from humanitarian migration (for example smugglers and money lenders who finance smugglers fees) then there is a risk of prolonging or even encouraging human right abuses, conflicts and wars.
 -->
 >
 >